Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Supplementary Material

 \section{Supplementary Material}

 In the supplementary material, we provide additional information to better understand the contributions and claims of our proposed work.
-Comprehensive results on BRATS2020 dataset are provided in Sec.~\ref{brats2020supp}.
-In Sec.~\ref{fullsupp} we provide the ablation results on additional tumor regions demonstrating the robustness of our approach to varying proportions of full modality data.
-In Sec.~\ref{raresupp} further experiments are conducted to test the bias of our model to occurrence of a specific modality (FLAIR or T1c).
-The ablation results for various encoder-decoder backbones (3DUnet, nnUnet, AttentionUnet) are shown in Sec.~\ref{backbonesupp}.
-In Sec.~\ref{fusesupp} we discuss the architectural details for different fusion baselines.
-Qualitative segmentation maps are shown in Sec.~\ref{segsupp}.
-In Sec.~\ref{stddsc} we report the standard deviation and statistical significance for DSC(\%) results.
-Comparisons via HD95 are presented in Sec.~\ref{stdhd}.
+First, the ablation results for various encoder-decoder backbones (3DUnet, nnUnet, AttentionUnet) are shown in Sec.~\ref{backbonesupp}.
+Our method also attains state-of-the-art performance when re-implemented with a 3DUnet backbone (like others).
+Note that we always maintain 50\% full modality as the default setup for our approach.
+Other methods are however re-implemented with two different proportions (100\% and 50\% full modality data).
+In Sec.~\ref{fullsupp} we demonstrate the robustness of our approach to varying proportions of full modality data.
+Ablation results are provided for additional tumor regions.
+Evaluations via an additional metric, Hausdorff Distance, on BRATS2018 and BRATS2020 are shown in Sec.~\ref{metric}.
+Comprehensive results on BRATS2019 and BRATS2020 datasets are provided in Sec.~\ref{brats2020supp}.
+In Sec.~\ref{raresupp}, further experiments are conducted to test the bias of our model to the occurrence of a specific modality (FLAIR or T1c) as input during training.
+In Sec.~\ref{fusioneq} we discuss the fusion strategy in more detail through equations.
+Architectural details and experiments with different fusion baselines are demonstrated in Sec.~\ref{fusesupp}.
+Additional qualitative segmentation maps are shown in Sec.~\ref{segsupp}.
+Further details regarding the implementation, including pre-processing steps, are outlined in Section~\ref{implement}.
+The segmentation performance of our model on additional non-BRATS datasets can be found in Sec.~\ref{nonbrats}.